About the President

 Harrison graduated with a bachelor’s degree in religious studies from Morningside College in Sioux City, Iowa, in 1984.
 Following his graduation, he and his wife, Kathy, spent a year as missionaries in a remote Canadian Cree Indian village with the Lutheran Association of Missionaries and Pilots.
 Harrison went on to earn a Master of Divinity in 1989 and a Master of Sacred Theology in 1991, both from Concordia Theological Seminary, Fort Wayne.
 He has pursued additional graduate study at Concordia Seminary, St. Louis.
 In 2011, he received two honorary doctorates: a Doctor of Laws from Concordia University, Ann Arbor, Mich., and a Doctor of Divinity from Concordia Theological Seminary, Fort Wayne.

 Before being elected president, Harrison served on a number of boards for church and community organizations.
 He is a prolific writer whose books include A Little Book on Joy, a devotional-style book about finding delight in living a Christ-centered life in today’s society, and Christ Have Mercy: How to Put Your Faith in Action, a book urging Christians to consider the innumerable opportunities they have to show mercy to fellow Christians and to anyone God places in their path.
 He compiled and translated At Home in the House of My Fathers, a collection of works by several of the church’s founders, and edited The Lonely Way: Selected Essays and Letters by Hermann Sasse, a prominent confessional Lutheran theologian in the German ecumenical movement of the early 20th century.
+Most recently, Harrison revised and edited a new edition of C.F.W.
+Walther’s The Church and the Office of the Ministry, a seminal writing by the first president of the LCMS, and translated Letters to Lutheran Pastors, Volume 1, an edition of Sasse’s correspondence with Lutheran pastors around the world.

 Harrison and his wife live in Ballwin, Mo., and are members of Village Lutheran Church in Ladue, Mo., where Harrison also serves as assistant pastor.
 They have two sons.
 Harrison is an avid banjo player and instrumentalist who makes guitars, banjos and mandolins.